Soapy's Saloons

 SOAPYs_SALOONs.jpg

-Soapy Smith considered himself a businessman and opened several saloon, gambling, and cigar establishments in his life-time.
+S oapy Smith considered himself a businessman and opened several saloon, gambling, and cigar establishments in his life-time.
 Most of these dens served alcohol and games of chance.
 All were in operation to take in as much money as possible using any means necessary, just short of outright robbery.
-Some of these establishments were well known and reported within the pages of newspapers, while other resorts are known only by small hints and references.
-Photographs show he adorned his saloons with US flags and red, white, and blue bunting on the outsides.
-Only Jeff Smith's Parlor has known photographs of the interior and there are patriotic embellishments inside that location as well as the exterior.
+Some of these establishments were well-known and reported within the pages of newspapers, while other resorts are known only by way of references.
+Photographs show he often adorned his saloons with US flags and patriotic bunting on the outsides.
+Only Jeff Smith 's Parlor has known photographs of the interior that show patriotic embellishments on the inside walls, as well as the exterior.

 goldline.jpg